 In biological systems, the interaction between metabolic reaction network and gene regulatory network controls the growth of cells.
 The gene regulatory network produces the proteins necessary for the cell growth.
+Each gene has an expression level, which shows the level of protein production.
 In the metabolic reaction network, proteins use the nutrition in the environment and produce the substances necessary for the growth.
+The concentration of substances necessary for growth is used as a feedback by the gene regulatory network about the current environment.
+High level of concentration means that the conditions are preferable, which implies an attractor state, so the deterministic behavior drives the biological system to continue using the current state.
+On the other hand, if the concentration of substances necessary for growth is low, the growth level decreases, which causes the system to be driven by stochastic behavior.
+In order to find a new attractor state for high growth, the system starts to change the expression levels randomly.
+The system returns back to deterministic behavior only after a new set of expression levels that is giving high growth rate is found.
+In other words, the system is driven by two behaviors, i.e., deterministic and stochastic.
 When the system conditions are preferable, the deterministic behavior drives the system to converge to an attractor.
 If the conditions are not preferable, the stochastic behavior dominates the system.
 The system searches for a new attractor by randomly changing the state by adding noise.
+When the system finds a new operating point with preferable conditions, deterministic behavior takes over the control again.
+The system is controlled by the current state as a feedback.